|

 however, the remainder of the instructions apply equally to either form.

-Work should be done in pencil, and a lead hardness used which produces
+Work should be done in pencil, using a lead hardness which produces

 appropriate, a circle template or compass.
 The layout and appearance of your work should